aresgtr/Learn/udemy-akka-essentials/src/main/scala/part2actors/L7Akka.md

 # The Akka Actor Model to the Rescue

+Actors inspired the object oriented paradigm back in the 1970s, but somehow the computer programming history took a different turn and created the classes and objects we know today.

-With traditional objects:
+With __traditional__ objects:
 - we store their state as data
 - we call their methods

-With Actors:
+With __Actors__:
 - We store their state as data
 - We send messages to them, asynchronously